zachpetch/learning-platform/README.md

 ### Soft Deletion

 I like the idea of using soft-deletion for posterity.
-Looking into best practices, it seems like there are useful gems for handling this, like the `discard` gem.
+It seems like there are useful gems for handling this, like the `discard` gem.
 With that said, in the context of the assignment, I didn't want to spend too much time figuring that out this week, so the models are using destructive deletion that cascades to dependent models.
-In practice, however, it would be worth determining what data should be kept after deletion, or nullifying associations on deletion of dependent records rather than deleting the records entirely.
+In practice, however, it would be worth setting the database up to opt for soft-deletion (or deactivation) of records, or at least determining what data should be kept after deletion (for example, nullifying associations on deletion of dependent records rather than deleting the records entirely).

+### Database Seeding

+I suspect there are more efficient ways to add CSV data into the database than what I've set up in the `db/seeds.rb` file, like converting the CSV files into arrays that can be inserted into the DB with a singular query.
+But it's another example of something that seemed like it wasn't a priority to spend time sorting out for the purpose of this task.

+In the payment seeding section, it is randomly assigning course offering IDs, which risks duplicate course offerings being purchased by the same user.
+In production, the unique requirement set on the table should prevent that (though, obviously, there's work to do to implement the error handling, etc.), but I'm hoping for the sake of seeding the database with demo content, it will be ok to leave it as is, rather than spending the time to create sets and check for uniqueness.

+### HTML/Views

+I used TailwindCSS, as it's a UI framework I'm familiar with.
+And though I see there is a gem for importing it, I've just used the standard TailwindCSS CDN for the time being.

+In that context, as well, I would like to learn a bit more about templating and components (whether this is done with React, or if there are standard Rails best practices in this regard) as, ideally, there wouldn't be a lot of repeated utility classes in each of the similarly styled components (like search fields or cards), but the style would be defined on a single component that would be then re-used wherever needed.
+This is another thing I would tackle given a bit more time, but seemed less important to do here, where the primary goal of developing the domain logic.

+There are a couple places I used icons from TailwindCSS's Heroicons library.
+For the sake of simplicity, I've just copied and pasted the SVG code from heroicons.com, but in practice I would probably pull in the library (or a similar one) through a gem, or something along those lines.

+### Licenses and Subscriptions

+There is probably a better way to handle these, and obviously the entire application isn't fleshed out such that a user can go in and redeem a license for a subscription, but my thought here is that, in production, a license would be generated with a code and the number of terms it would cover.
+In that way, a user could buy or be granted a license to one or more terms.
+And when they redeem the license for a term, it would create a subscription for that term that is associated with that license.
+There would need to be checks in place to ensure a license cannot be used for more subscriptions than the number of terms it has been generated with.